 5. Three step reflection

-Lastly, when you exit the arena make sure you reflect on your performance in a helpful way so that the next time you get on the horse you will feel empowered to do it better.
-Instead of being hard on yourself cause of that one mistake you made, start with question #1 what went well?
+Lastly, when you exit the arena, make sure you reflect on your performance in a helpful way so that the next time you get on the horse you will feel empowered to do better.
+Instead of being hard on yourself because of that one mistake you made, start with question #1 what went well?
 Successful riders are very good at pointing out what went well and they don’t feel ashamed about it.
 Neither should you!
 The best way to build up your self-confidence is to remind yourself of all the things you are good at.
 The second important question in order to improve would be #2 what could have been better?
 Looking at what went well is important but not enough to help us improve and increase our confidence.
-Therefor it is helpful to determine what could have been better.
+Therefore it is helpful to determine what could have been better.
 Be honest.
 In case you couldn’t help it or don’t know why the mistake happened, let it go!
-In case this mistake has happened before and you know it is something you have influence over, ask yourself the third and most important question #3 how am I going to improve on this?
-Make a clear plan and think of exercises you could do at home to work on this specific skill.
+In case this mistake has happened before and you know it is something you have influence over and can improve upon, then ask yourself the third and most important question #3 how am I going to improve this?
+Make a clear plan and think of exercises you can do at home to work on this specific skill.